Lifailon/TorAPI/README.md

 You can deploy your own public API to Vercel from this repository, just click the button below and follow the instructions:

 [![Vercel](https://img.shields.io/badge/Deploy-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)](https://vercel.com/new/torapi/clone?repository-url=https://github.com/lifailon/TorAPI)

-Or use the **open and free production version** on [Vercel](https://toruapi.vercel.app/api/provider/list).
-Documentation is available on the official [Swagger Hub](https://app.swaggerhub.com/apis-docs/Lifailon/TorAP) website.

-You can see examples of requests and responses in the **static documentation** posted on [GitHub Wiki](https://github.com/Lifailon/TorAPI/wiki/%F0%9F%93%9A-API-Static-Documentation) and [GitHub Page](https://lifailon.github.io/TorAPI).

 ## 🔨 Install